jokijen/algolabra/documents/IMPLEMENTATION.md

 Linear time complexity O(n) is efficient in cases where it is necessary to sequentially go through the entire input.
 As the user provided input will not be very long (when used as intended), a more rigorous analysis would not generate any valuable information.

-## Deficiencies and improvement ideas
+## Deficiencies and future improvement

-The user interface could be visually clearer and will be improved.

-### Bugs

-There are no identified bugs currently.

-### Future improvement
+The current version is functional and there are no identified bugs.
+Nonetheless, the application could be improved:

+* Some error messages are fairly generic and they could be made even more informative and case-specific
-The command-line interface is easy to use, but possibly a graphical user interface could be built with Tkinter.
+* The CLI is simple and could be improved visually e.g. clearer layout and use of colours.
+Alternatively, a GUI could be built with Tkinter.

 ## Use of AI tools